MrKishoreE/entnt-erp/README.md

   On the Products page, you can view, add, edit, and delete products.
   ![screenshot](./screenshots/products.png)
-### Adding a New Product

-  To add a new product, click on the "Add Product" button, fill in the required fields, and click "Save".

-### Editing a Product

-  To edit a product, click on the "Edit" button next to the product you want to edit.
-Update the information and click "Save".

 ### ORDER PAGE

   On the Orders page, you can view order details, update order status, and delete orders.
 ![screenshot](./screenshots/orders.png)
-### Viewing Order Details

-  On the Orders page, you can view details of each order by clicking on the "View Details" button.

 ### Order Calender view